 The goal of this project is to determine when Grapevine red blotch virus (GRBV) is spreading in the vineyard.
 Knowing when the virus is spreading will provide important information on effective management of GRBaV and help focus the efforts to identify additional vectors.
 This information will also help target control measures to times of the season when the virus is being transmitted in the field.
 Three vineyards where GRBV has been spreading are being used in this study.
 One vineyard has an adjacent riparian zone, with most virus spread occurring near that edge of the vineyard nearest the riparian zone.
 In this case the trap plants are placed in a grassy area between the riparian zone and the vineyard.
 The second vineyard has an adjacent alfalfa field and since the one vector reported to transmit the virus is the Three Cornered Alfalfa Hopper, the plants were placed perpendicular to the alfalfa field, and within vineyard rows.
 The third vineyard has most spread adjacent to a recently disturbed wooded area.
 In each vineyard, every plant has a unique number and the location of each plant is being mapped so that where virus spread occurs in each vineyard can be determined.
 Fifteen plants are placed in each vineyard each month starting April 15 through Sept 15, after one month in the field the plants are returned to Corvallis, treated with a systemic insecticide and maintained in a screenhouse.
-All 300 plants were tested for GRBV the first week of November and all were negative.
-The plants are being overwintered and will be retested in spring of 2017 and 2018 and in September of 2017.
-Plants, soil, pots, have been ordered for the 2018 season.
+All 300 plants from the 2016 field trials were tested for GRBV in late October 2016, and in October 2017 and will be retested in fall of 2018.
+Given the lack of positive results in the 2016 trials, 25% of the 400 plants from the 2017 field trials were tested in early November of 2017.
+These plants will be tested again in the fall of 2018 and 2019.